What would you do?

 Joyful Compassionate Abundance

 I like food, plant food, that is — I like to plant, grow and eat it.
 I like to serve it to others and recycle it to contribute to next year’s harvest.
 I like working and being outdoors, walking and hiking.
 I like to study Hebrew Bible, Tanakh, especially the first five books, the Torah.
 Most of all, I like to think about all these things and what they have to say about the meaning of life.
-I started my blog when I decided to explore veganism, and it has led not just to recipes and farming but to a reexamination of the biblical text from a different perspective and to thoughts about ethics, ecology, evolution, animal rights, the human place in creation and more.
+I started my blog when I decided to explore veganism, and it has led not just to recipes and farming but to taking a look at the Hebrew Bible from a different perspective.
+It also gave me a chance to study the biblical perspective on modern themes like ethics, ecology, evolution, animal rights, and the human place in creation.
 I explore and refresh my own spirituality through these projects.

 Everyone knows an ant can’t . . . move a rubber tree plant.
 A metaphor for our relationship to a life so much greater than we can imagine.